RRResident/ES6-plus-features/README.md

 #### ----- Reflecting object keys

 `Reflect.ownKeys()` is a method that returns an array of the target object's own property keys.
+TODO:

 ```javascript
 const obj = { a: 1, b: 2 };